 By the 9th week, cartilage is forming and bones are growing.
 Baby is forming the skeleton that s/he will use to stand, walk, and run later in life.
 Eye structure is progressing and the tongue is beginning to develop.
 Intestines have formed in the umbilical cord, but are now moving out of the cord and into the baby’s abdomen.
 Fingers and toes continue to lengthen but are still webbed.
 The fetus weighs about one gram.
 Multiples continue to grow at the same rate as singlets.

-You have now missed your second period, and breasts are growing larger by the day.
+You have now missed your second period, and your breasts are growing larger by the day.
 Milk ducts are growing in preparation for feeding the baby after birth.
 Indigestion may be a problem starting in the 9th week.
 Hormones can be hard on the body and the digestive system seems to take a hard hit during the latter weeks of the first trimester.

 At the prenatal visit

 A cell-free DNA blood test can be done as early as the 9th pregnancy weeks but also, later on, to check for Down syndrome and other chromosome anomalies.
 The cell-free DNA test is a screening test, not a diagnostic test.
 It provides risks for certain conditions but does not make a definite diagnosis.

-Intercourse is safe during all stages of pregnancy, but, dad needs to consider mom's feelings, as mom may be feeling sick, tired, and sore during this stage of pregnancy.
+Although intercourse is safe during all stages of pregnancy, it is important to consider how your pregnant partner is feeling.
+It is common to feel sick, tired, and sore during this stage of pregnancy.
 Remember, there are other ways to maintain closeness and intimacy as a couple.

 —Keep eating crackers and small meals throughout the day if morning sickness is sticking around.